linux-club-umd/presentations/licensing/slides.md

 > When you make a creative work (which includes code), the work is under exclusive copyright by default.
 Unless you include a license that specifies otherwise, nobody else can copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.
 Once the work has other contributors (each a copyright holder), “nobody” starts including you. [@ChooseALicense]

 - If you are the only user, this is probably fine
+- It's not required, but it's a good idea to put a copyright notice and statement of "all rights reserved" in an easy-to-find place like a file named README.
 - If you want other people to reuse and share your work, this is probably not what you want
 - Choose a license to specify your terms more clearly